 Becoming an LPN in Missouri

-The State of Missouri fosters high standards of nursing, working toward the improvement and availability of services for all people.
-The Bureau of Labor Statistic anticipates a 7% increase in licensed practical nurse (LPN) jobs per year in Missouri by 2024.
+The state of Missouri fosters high standards of nursing, working toward the improvement and availability of services for all people.
+The Bureau of Labor Statistics (BLS) anticipates a 12% increase in licensed practical nurse (LPN) jobs by 2026.
 Individuals can meet this growing demand by meeting the state’s requirements and applying for a Missouri LPN license.
-Missouri is 1 of 24 states participating in the Nurse Licensure Compact (NLC) which allows nurses from other NLC states to practice in the state without additional licensure.
+The BLS reports an average annual salary for LPNs in Missouri at $41,180, making it both a rewarding and lucrative career choice.

 Are you looking to become a licensed practical nurse in Missouri?
 The school you choose is important when it comes to getting your license.
 Approved programs in Missouri are offered at community colleges, technical centers, and private career schools - we list 44 schools across the state.
 After careful review of NCLEX-PN exam first-time pass rates over the past several years, we have ranked the top 20 programs.
 For more information on our LPN program rankings, see our Methodology page.